-Some Steps to Quicker Turn Times
+Some Suggestions for Quicker Turn Times

 - Are you ordering appraisals online?